 What Happens During Hanukkah?

-During Hanukkah, or The Jewish Festival of Lights, a family lights candles in a candelabra, called a hanukkiyah, on each of the eight nights of Hanukkah.
+- During Hanukkah, or The Jewish Festival of Lights, a family lights candles in a candelabra, called a hanukkiah, on each of the eight nights of Hanukkah.

 Does a menorah have 7 or 9 candles?